loreii/heisenberg-programing/README.md

  and vice versa.[1]

 ## 2.Programming
- Maching the long story short I look someting but my obeservation change it.
+ Making the long story short I look someting but my obeservation change it.
 ```
   /**
    *